 Wastewater Treatment Process

-The sequence of wastewater treatment processes are usually characterized as:
+The sequence of wastewater treatment processes is usually characterized as:

 - Preliminary treatment